wemat/StravaAnalytics/README.md

 # StravaAnalytics

 Strava collects a lot of data and has a great API.
 Let's use this API and analyze the data with Python.
+If you want to look at the graphs.
+Go to analytics--> Open strava_api.ipynb

 If you want to reproduce this usecase follow this steps: